dfinity/portal/docs/developer-docs/agents/index.md

 #### Accepted identities

-The ICP accepts calls using the following types of signatures in identities:
+ICP accepts calls using the following types of signatures in identities:

 - Ed25519 and ECDSA signatures.
   - Plain signatures are supported for the schemes.